balcelot/LiftCharts/README.md

 The App records workout sessions, exercise sets, body weight entries, and nutrition information that you manually enter.
 This data never leaves your device.

 HealthKit
 With your explicit permission, the App may read step count data from Apple HealthKit.
 This data is used solely to display step tracking information within the App and is handled in accordance with Apple's HealthKit guidelines.
+The App does not write data to HealthKit.

 Location Data
 If you enable GPS tracking for cardio exercises, location data is used only for real-time distance calculation during your workout.
 Location data is stored locally on your device and is never shared with third parties.